Bev

 Writer, Filmmaker, Educator, and Script Consultant

-Since 2022, Bev has served as a Development Executive for Pipeline Media, reading and elevating the work of writers worldwide.
-She continues to advocate for filmmakers as EA to the Head of Film and Creative Media at the Austin Film Society and through her relationships teaching for the nationally acclaimed Torch Literary Arts, the Writers League of Texas, Austin Bat Cave, and other local non-profits.
+filmmakers as an independent script consultant, EA to the Head of Film and Creative Media at the Austin Film Society, and through her relationships teaching for the nationally acclaimed Torch Literary Arts organization, the Writers League of Texas, Austin Bat Cave, and other local non-profits.
+In 2023, alongside Maryan Nagy Captan, Bev co-founded Ayagozie Productions, an independent production company that focuses on culturally inclusive storytelling in the Texas area.

 “Excellent class and instructor.
 I loved her depth of knowledge and enthusiasm.”